supl/get-letsencrypt-cert/README.md

 1. Installed docker and certbot
 2. sudo permission
 3. Registered DNS A record pointing to the host you run this script
+4. Make sure port 80 is connectable from the Internet

 Then,
 ```